How Big Should A Betta Fish Tank Be (For optimal health)

 If you are looking to set up a betta tank, there are many things to consider, with tank size at the top of the list.
 So let’s delve a little deeper and answer the question, how big should a betta fish tank be, and why?

-What Is The Minimum Tank Size For Betta Fish
+What Is The Minimum Tank Size For Betta Fish?

 Betta fish can live in smaller tanks, but they are not ideal.
 Small tanks often do not have enough room for a filter and heater, leading to poor water quality and fluctuating water temperatures.

 It is also important to note that small tanks tend to be more difficult to maintain as they can quickly swing from one extreme to the other.
 Ammonia and nitrite levels can rise rapidly in small tanks, which can be very dangerous for your fish.
-You will need to be careful how often you feed your betta and how much, to monitor waste levels.
+You need to be careful how often you feed your betta and how much, to monitor waste levels.

 The myth that betta fish live in small spaces is due to a misunderstanding about their natural habitat, so what has started this unhealthy trend?